 FXCM was founded in 1999 and offers global traders opportunities to access the most liquid markets in the world.
 The business was taken over by Leucadia Investments in 2015.

-FXCM also have offices in a variety of global locations, including Berlin and Sydney.
+FXCM also has offices in a variety of global locations, including Berlin and Sydney.

-FXCM operate more than 130,000 global customer accounts and have received a variety of prestigious industry awards.
-The online platform is used by private traders alongside institutional investors, and the broker also has a number of global affiliates in order to meet customer needs.
+FXCM operates more than 130,000 global customer accounts and has received a variety of prestigious industry awards.
+The online platform is used by private traders alongside institutional investors, and the broker also has several global affiliates to meet customer needs.

-The FXCM Trading Station platform is available for desktops, in web format for Macs, and for mobile devices.
-It is a powerful platform and mobile users benefit from quick and easy access to global forex markets from any WiFi enabled location.
+The FXCM Trading Station platform is available for desktops, web format for Macs, and mobile devices.
+It is a powerful platform and mobile users benefit from quick and easy access to global forex markets from any WiFi-enabled location.
 You can download the Trading Station app from the Apple App Store or Google Play.

 The mobile trading platform does a good job of offering most features of Trading Station and MetaTrader 4 (MT4).
 Of course, the smaller screens of mobile devices mean it’s essential to keep scrolling between screens and using the tabs located at the bottom of the screen.

-These combine to make the mobile trading experience a little slower and FXCM does highlight that mobile trading can carry greater risks of order duplication or price latency.
+These combine to make the mobile trading experience a little slower and FXCM highlights that mobile trading can carry greater risks of order duplication or price latency.

-This means it’s important for traders to be familiar with all features of the mobile trading platform prior to using mobile devices regularly on their site.
+This means it’s important for traders to be familiar with all features of the mobile trading platform before using mobile devices regularly on their site.

 You can also access hundreds of different free apps to inform your trading strategies from the FXCM catalog.
 This is available from the traders’ area within the trading platform.

 FXCM accounts can be funded in a variety of ways, including: